Shehbab-Kakkar/Docs/Rust/Mutable-Shadowing-Variable.md

 No, in Rust, shadowing does not change the value at the original variable’s memory address.
 Instead, it creates a new variable binding—possibly even at a different memory address—effectively hiding the previous variable with the same name.

+Stack-allocated values (e.g., integers, most small types):
+The old value remains in memory until the end of its scope.
+Shadowing does not immediately free or overwrite the memory; the old variable is simply inaccessible by name from that point forward.
+Rust will drop (clean up) the old value at the end of its scope as usual.

+Heap-allocated values (e.g., String, Vec):
+Shadowing a heap-allocated variable (like a String) works the same way.
+The memory is not immediately freed on shadowing.
+The value will be dropped (and its memory freed) when it goes out of scope.